error-sntx/KeyBlink/README.md

 ### 👤 Developer
 **Ankit**
-© 2025 Ankit.
+© 2025.
 All rights reserved.